Compressed decision problems in hyperbolic groups: Hyperbolic groups

 \section{Hyperbolic groups}

 We refer to~\cite{ABCFLMSS91} as a general reference on (word) hyperbolic groups.

 Let $G$ be a finitely generated group.
 Let $1_G$ denote the identity element of $G$.
 Let $\Sigma$ be a finite, \emph{symmetric} generating set for $G$.
 That is, if $a$ lies in $\Sigma$ then so does $a^{-1}$.
 For two words $u, v \in \Sigma^*$, we will use $u =_G v$ to mean that $u$ and $v$ represent the same element of $G$.
+We fix a total order $<$ on $\Sigma$.